WohlSoft/SDL-Mixer-X/docs/index.md

 ### Build with AudioCodecs
-If you don't want to build the library with the complete functionality, you can enable use of the [AudioCodecs](https://github.com/WohlSoft/AudioCodecs) repository which is a collection of audio codec libraries bundled into single portable build project.
+If you want to build the library with the complete functionality and you don't want or can't install any libraries into system, you can enable use of the [AudioCodecs](https://github.com/WohlSoft/AudioCodecs) repository which is a collection of audio codec libraries bundled into single portable build project.
 This way is very useful on platforms such as Windows, mobile platforms such as Android where is required